CrawfordBrown/SEMGroupProject/Use-cases/use-case-12.md

 ### Preconditions

-Database contains the population of all the regions, continents and the world
+Database has all the information

 ### Success End Condition

-A report is available for organisation to check all the populations
+A plan is available with a front-end implementation for the organisation

 ### Failed End Condition